ZohaibS/EconomicAnalyses/README.md

 Check it out at https://economic-analyses.herokuapp.com/

-For some of the older drafts or a look at the initial scrape, take a gander at https://github.com/ZohaibS/EconomicAnalysesRaw
+For some of the older drafts or a look at the initial scrape, take a look at https://github.com/ZohaibS/EconomicAnalysesRaw

 What is going on?